 Center for Girls is committed to eliminating human trafficking and the commercial sexual exploitation of children (CSEC) in the Chiang Rai province.
-We collaborate with local NGO’s, businesses, and government to expand and improve a network to report and help prevent the trafficking and exploitation of persons.
+We collaborate with local NGOs, businesses, and the government to expand and improve a network to report and help prevent the trafficking and exploitation of persons.
 If you suspect a case of human trafficking, CSEC, or exploitation you can contact CFG on Line @CENTER4GIRLS.

 Want to stay up-to-date?
 Follow us on Facebook, Instagram and Twitter

 Interested in volunteering with CFG?
 Let us know

 Not able to come to join us in Thailand yet?
 Consider donating

 Not able to donate today?
 Look for opportunities in your community to work against gender-based violence and human trafficking, as these are universal issues